cdktf/cdktf-provider-snowflake/docs/provider.python.md

 - *Type:* str

-Supports passing in a custom host value to the snowflake go driver for use with privatelink.
+Specifies a custom host value used by the driver for privatelink connections.

 Can also be sourced from the `SNOWFLAKE_HOST` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#host SnowflakeProvider#host}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#host SnowflakeProvider#host}

+---

+##### `include_retry_reason`<sup>Optional</sup> <a name="include_retry_reason" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.includeRetryReason"></a>

+- *Type:* str

+Should retried request contain retry reason.
+Can also be sourced from the `SNOWFLAKE_INCLUDE_RETRY_REASON` environment variable.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#include_retry_reason SnowflakeProvider#include_retry_reason}

 ---